techtraits/graphsom/README.md

     cd rel
     ../rebar create-node nodeid=graphsom

-At this point the `rel` folder should have a `reltool.config` (release tool configuration).
-We need to tell the `reltool.config` where to find `graphsom` and `folsom` applications.
-This can be done by specifying `lib_dir` as follows:
+At this point the release folder (`rel`) should contain `reltool.config` (release tool configuration file).
+We need to tell `reltool` where to find `graphsom` and `folsom` applications.
+This can be done by specifying `lib_dir` in `reltool.config` as follows:

     {lib_dirs, ["../../", "../deps/"]},

-We just need to make one last change before we can generate a release and run it.
-We want folsom application to be included into the release.
-This can be done as follows:
+Since by default applications are not automatically added to the release, we can add folsom in our release by adding the following line in `reltool.config`:

     {app, stdlib, [{incl_cond, include}]},
     {app, kernel, [{incl_cond, include}]},